Open-Speech-EkStep/open-speech-ekstep.github.io/docs/crowdsource_platform.md

 ### `npm run start:docker`

 It will start the production server on [http://localhost:3000](http://localhost:3000) for docker.
 Please ensure you ran `npm run build:docker` first before running this command.

+## Auto Validation

+Auto Validation feature validates and warns the users in case their inputs are detected to be different from what actual data should be.
+It is done by comparing the user input to a machine generated output and validated against a set threshold limit for every initiative.
+When Auto Validation is enabled for the application, user inputs during the validation are screened depending upon the threshold set for each language in their respective initiatives.

+For each initiatives, scores are calculated with user input and the machine generated output.
+If the scores do not pass the required threshold, the system displays a message on the application screen asking the user to double check their input.
+In case the users go ahead and submit their input despite the message, the response input is flagged and not validated further.

+* Types of scores calculated for initiatives:
+  * ASR - WER (Word Error Rate)
+  * OCR - Levenstein method
+  * Parallel - BleuScore method

+The Text Initiative currently does not support auto validation feature.

 ## CI/CD